uhirani/MVVM-Android-Architecture/README.md

 # Code coverage
 Android Studio has a built-in feature that allows you to run tests with code coverage.

 Navigate to the src/test/java folder and right click.
-Then select Run 'Test' with Coverage.4
+Then select Run 'Test' with Coverage.

-The result will give you a window that displays test coverage by package, class, method, and lines. code coverage report screenshot put in folder at app root-directory/screenshot.
+The result will give you a window that displays test coverage by package, class, method, and lines.
+To view code coverage report, screenshot put in folder at app root-directory/screenshot.